2017 FIBA Women's AfroBasket

 The 2017 FIBA Women's AfroBasket was the 23rd AfroBasket Women, played under the rules of FIBA, the world governing body for basketball, and FIBA Africa.
-The tournament was hosted by Mali from 18 to 27 August, with games played at Bamako.
+The tournament was hosted by Mali from 18 to 27 August 2017, with games played in Bamako.
 The winners and runners-up qualified for the 2018 FIBA Women's Basketball World Cup.

 Nigeria won their third title after defeating Senegal 65–48 in the final.